zooxyt/scheme-tutorial/chapters/04_data_types.md

 Integers
 --------

-Integers here are intergers in mathematics, the following numbers are legal integers in Scheme:
+Integers here are integers in mathematics, the following numbers are legal integers in Scheme:
 ```
 123